About the Artworks

 Each painting is an original.

-My paper of choice is cotton paper - 100% acid-free cotton paper with 300 gsm (140 lb) - for sustainable reasons, most recent works are on 100% handmade, recycled cotton paper from Khadi Paper.
+My paper of choice is cotton paper - 100% acid-free cotton paper with 300 gsm (140 lb) - for sustainable reasons, most recent works are on 100% handmade, recycled cotton paper.
 Due to the paper fabrication process it has deckled edges, an uneven surface and a unique, beautiful, handcrafted rough texture and slightly irregular dimensions.
 Because of this, all dimensions are approximate.

 I also use Hahnemuhle Bamboo paper (90% bamboo, 10% cotton) 265 gsm, which has a smoother texture.